June 2010: Cold, raining Melbourne.

 I finally arrive at the summit deep, deep in the red.
 A sense of relief and accomplishment washes over me.
-I’m incredibly, incredibly disappointed but with all that I’ve been through with my thyroid and heart, I’ll take it.
+I’m incredibly, incredibly disappointed but with all that I’ve been through with my health, I’ll take it.

 In any case, it’s excellent training for the Melbourne-Warnie >:)

 I stop briefly to take in the magnificent vistas and bump into Wade who’s taking some happy snaps.

 I roll down to La Mongie to collect my medal.
 I find the guys and word Matt (Morgan’s fiance – congrats guys for getting engaged on the trip, on the top of a Col no less) up on what’s happening.

 “Guys, that was AWESOME, I can’t wait to do it next year.”

 (Cruelly, the organisers put the food hall at the top of another small climb).

 My thanks go out to the following people.